venysssssssssss/AwsOverview/README.md

 ### 6.4.
 Scalability vs Elasticity (vs Agility)

 - Scalability: ability to accommodate a larger load by making the hardware stronger (scale up), or by adding nodes (scale out).
-- Elasticity: once a system is scalable, elasticity means that there will be some “auto-scaling” so that the system can scale based on the load.
-This is “cloud-friendly”: pay-per-use, match demand, optimize costs.
+- Elasticity: once a system is scalable, elasticity means that there will be some "auto-scaling" so that the system can scale based on the load.
+This is "cloud-friendly": pay-per-use, match demand, optimize costs.
 - Agility: (not related to scalability - distractor) new IT resources are only a click away, which means that you reduce the time to make those resources available to your developers from weeks to just minutes.

 ### 6.5.
 What is load balancing?